amzn/style-dictionary/docs/using_reference_utils.md

 ```

 > You can pass a third `options` argument where you can pass some configuration options for how references are resolved
-> Most notable option for public usage is `usesW3C`, if set to true, the resolveReferences utility will assume W3C syntax (`$value` props)
+> Most notable option for public usage is `usesDtcg`, if set to true, the resolveReferences utility will assume DTCG syntax (`$value` props)

 ### getReferences